JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

-It will run much faster this time as no collisions are happening.
+It will run faster this time as no collisions are happening.

 > Note that running SMASH in such a setup is equivalent to just having a particlization module like ISS and letting it take care of the resonance decays.
-Moreover, for this specific setting, there is also a option in the JETSCAPE xml that achieves the same: for this one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
-As you will change the xml throughout the school frequently, the exercises here are for you to get familiar with changing the SMASH config as well.
+Moreover, for this specific setting, there is also an option in the JETSCAPE xml that achieves the same: one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
+As you will change the xml throughout the school frequently, the exercises, the idea here is for you to get familiar with changing the SMASH config as well.

 #### Comparing the pT spectra with and without rescattering stage